Skip to content

 New Harmony Gallery of Contemporary Art Update

-Audra Verona Lambert, Curator at the New Harmony Gallery of Contemporary Art
+Audra Verona Lambert, Curator of the New Harmony Gallery of Contemporary Art

 Audra is a curator and art historian with over a decade of experience organizing 60+ exhibitions in the United States.
 She holds an MA, Art History and Visual Culture from Lindenwood University in St. Charles, MO and a BA, Art History and Asian Studies from St. Peter's University in Jersey City, NJ.
 She has studied abroad on scholarships in the Kansai region of Japan and in Germany's Nordrhein-Westfalen region.
 Lambert has managed exhibitions for the Yeshiva University Museum, Art in Odd Places festival, New York City Department of Parks and Recreation, More Art, White Roof Project and more.
 She is co-founder of the site-specific art festival, alt_break art fair, and has been invited as a guest curator/lecturer at Columbia University, New York University, Fashion Institute of Technology, Rhode Island School of Design and more.
 She and her spaniel mix, Patrick, live in Evansville.
 IN.